MobileEnrolement/CollapsableTable-Swift/README.md

 	* override 'model' and return a pointer to an array of objects, which conform to CollapsableTableViewSectionModelProtocol Protocol.
 	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

-Try the Demo by running the 'Example' scheme in the 'OpenMe' workspace.
+Try the Demo by running the 'Example' scheme in the 'Development' workspace.

-## Upcoming
-* Carthage support

-## License
+## Contributions
-CollapsableTable-Swift is released under the MIT license.
-See 'LICENSE' for details.
+Please use the 'Development' workspace.